Mishell Baker

-Mishell Baker is an American writer of fantasy.
+Mishell Baker (born 1976) is an American writer of fantasy.
 A 2009 graduate of the Clarion Workshop, her fantasy stories have been published in Daily Science Fiction, Beneath Ceaseless Skies, and Electric Velocipede.

 Overview

-In 2016, Baker published Borderline, the first novel in te Arcadia Project urban fantasy series with Simon & Schuster's imprint Saga Press (edited by Navah Wolfe).
+In 2016, Baker published Borderline, the first novel in the Arcadia Project urban fantasy series with Simon & Schuster's imprint Saga Press (edited by Navah Wolfe).
 It was a Publishers Weekly staff pick, and Barnes & Noble chose it as one of the best science fiction and fantasy novels of 2016.
 Borderline is notable for having a disabled protagonist with borderline personality disorder.

 The second and third books in the series, Phantom Pains and Impostor Syndrome, were released in 2017 and 2018 respectively.

 Biography

 Mishell Baker lives in Los Angeles, California with her partner and two children.

+In November 2022, Baker was diagnosed with metastatic appendix cancer and placed on palliative chemotherapy.